-Assassins succeeded in removing him from power on the 24th January 41 A.D. at the palace on the Palantine Hill in Rome.
+Assassins succeeded in removing him from power on the 24th of January, 41 A.D., at the palace on the Palantine Hill in Rome.
 Numerous officers from the Praetorian Guard led by Cassius Chaerea stabbed him repeatedly, taking turns.
 His fourth wife, Milonia Caesonia and daughter Julia Drusilla were also killed.

 Uncle Claudius secured the favour of the Praetorian Guard and claimed the throne.
 He only executed the leaders, including Chaerea, for the assassination.
 He reigned for the next thirteen years.

 Was Caligula insane, a megalomaniac, deluded, paranoid, cruel or the subject of historians wrath?

 MG Singh emge from Singapore on September 28, 2021:

 Wonderful article; I have read a lot about Caligula, yes he was cruel and sadistic.
 I remember reading he even made one of his horses a senator.

 Joanne Hayle (author) from Wiltshire, U.K. on September 28, 2021:

 Thanks for reading and your comments.
 Yes, I Claudius was excellent.
 I watched the series twice. :-)

 fran rooks from Toledo, Ohio on September 28, 2021: